pombreda/django-th-rss/README.rst

 Django Trigger Happy : Service RSS
 ==================================

-This service provide a way to get the RSS/ATOM Feeds that will be automatically created in the service of your choice
+This service provide a way to get the RSS/ATOM Feeds that will be automatically created in the service of your choice from Trigger Happy

 Requirements :
 ==============
-* django_th 0.5.0
+* django_th: 0.8.0
-* feedparser 5.1.3
+* feedparser: 5.1.3
-* httplib2 0.8
+* httplib2: 0.8
-* ordereddict 1.1
 * PyTidylib : 0.2.1

 Installation:
 =============